apache/felix/systemready/docs/README.md

 The Ready servlet provides the aggregated state of the system over http in json format.
 It is registered on the path `/systemready`.

+The servlet returns the HTTP code 200 for system status green and 503 for yellow and red.
+While the system starts the code 404 will be returned while the servlet is not yet present.

 This is an example of a ready system with just the services check.
 ```
 {